aldo-gutierrez/bitmasksorter/README.md

     }
 ```

-TimSort uses merge sort for big lists and insertion sort for small lists, so it depends on the size of the array (N)
-TimSort is a hybrid algorithm.

-We can use the bitmask to create a hybrid algorithm that takes into account not only N but also r (the range).
-where r = 2^(k*d) or  r = 2^(k1*d1 + k2*d2 ....)

-r = range for example 2^32 if all the range of numbers is used on a unsigned integer.
-k = number of words/digits
-d = length of word or digit in bits, could be from 1 to 16, typical value is 8 (8 bits)
-m = mask length in bits, m = d * k

 The best case is that if all the numbers are equal, the bitmask is 0, so no further calculations are needed;

 There are some bad cases to be aware of, and when the bitmask needs to be recalculated, for example: